-Words have Different Meanings
+Word Definitions

 1. PROJECT An ad-hoc undertaking concerned with achieving a specific objective.
 2. MANAGEMENT The process of planning, organizing staffing, directing , and controlling the resources to get a job done.
 Maybe we should read these words as leading and coaching.
 After all, who wants to be directed and controlled by their boss?
 I sure don't and I suspect neither do you!

-3. PROJECT MANAGEMENT

-A disciplined, systematic approach to executing projects to satisfy a customer's specifications and expectations and to meet defined schedule, cost, and quality parameters.

-4. PROJECT MANAGER An individual responsible for the project

-management process and accountable for the
+3. PROJECT A disciplined, systematic approach to executing MANAGEMENT projects to satisfy a customer's specifications, expectations and to meet defined schedule, cost and quality parameters.
+4. PROJECT MANAGER An individual responsible for the project management process and accountable for the project results.
+5. PROCESS A series of interrelated actions leading to a particular output.
+6. SHAREHOLDER Individuals and organizations that are involved in the process or whose interests are affected.
+7. DELIVERABLE Measurable output produced to meet customer expectations.

-project results.

-5. PROCESS A series of interrelated actions leading to a

-particular output.

-6. SHAREHOLDER Individuals and organizations that are

-involved in the process or whose interests are

-affected.

-7. DELIVERABLE Measurable output produced to meet

-customer expectations.

-8. SCOPE Sum of the products (deliverables) and

-services to be provided.

-9. MILESTONE Significant event in the process, usually the

-completion of a deliverable.
+8. SCOPE Sum of the products (deliverables) and services to be provided.
+9. MILESTONE Significant event in the process, usually the completion of a deliverable.
 10. RESPONSIBILITY The acceptance of an obligation to perform the work assigned to a position.

-11. ACCOUNTABILITY The obligation to carry out duties or

-responsibilities and to exercise the authority

-of the position.

-12. CUSTOMER The person or persons, (both internal and

-external), for whom the output is created.

-13. SUPPLIERS Entities that supply input of any kind to the

-process.

-14. CONTRACT An agreement between two or more

-individuals.
+11. ACCOUNTABILITY The obligation to carry out duties or responsibilities and to exercise the authority of the position.
+12. CUSTOMER The person or persons (both internal and external), for whom the output is created.
+13. SUPPLIERS Entities that supply input of any kind to the process.
+14. CONTRACT An agreement between two or more individuals.
+15. TEAM Group of individuals committed to the process of achieving a common objective, responsible for the process and accountable as a team for success.
+16. EMPOWER To pass on one's responsibility and authority to another.
+17. PARTNERSHIP A relationship of mutual trust and commitment between two individuals (win-win).